Cart

 A fully charged JackRabbit XG can travel an average of 20+ miles on one charge.

-However, this range is subject to vary depending on road conditions, weather conditions and temperature, as well as the total load weight (i.e. the weight of the rider, accessories, plus anything that you might be carrying).
+However, this range is subject to vary depending on road conditions, applied power, weather conditions and temperature, as well as the total load weight (i.e. the weight of the rider, accessories, plus anything that you might be carrying).

 From a dead battery, it will take the JackRabbit XG about 3 hours to reach full charge when using the charger that came with the JackRabbit XG.